 Applicants should submit a cover letter, detailed resume which lists education, work experience, hobbies and other interests, names and contact information of current or former supervisors and for at least three references.
 College students or graduates should also include a college transcript.
 The application deadline for summer internships is March 1.
-Summer positions begin in May and typically last at least 14 weeks.
-For additional information or to send us your application materials firstname.lastname@example.org.
+Summer positions begin in May and typically last at least 14 weeks, but may last through September.
+Applications must be submitted via email to firstname.lastname@example.org.
+For additional information or to email your application materials e-mail us.

 Last updated: October 17, 2018